 13. Vintage Lace Bracelet

 I can't imagine one teen-aged girl that I know who wouldn't love a vintage lace bracelet.
 This bracelet will look beautiful with any outfit she wishes to wear it with.
-Make a vintage lace bracelet for yourself or to give as a gift by following the tutorial at Kojodesigns.
+Make a vintage lace bracelet for yourself or give it as a gift by following the tutorial at Kojodesigns.

 14. Halloween Banner